 - Three letters of reference from persons who can attest to your ability to perform graduate level studies sent directly to the Graduate Admissions Office by the author.

 Note: We will not be accepting HIT (Health Information Technology) applications for the upcoming academic year.

-Applicants who wish to study as non-degree and post-master's students must submit the following:
+Applicants who wish to study as non-degree and post-master's students must:

-- Graduate Nondegree Application Form, accompanied by a $60 nonrefundable application fee.
+- Complete the online Application Form, accompanied by a $60 nonrefundable application fee.
 Post-Master's applicants should list Advanced Certificate in Library Leadership and Management or Advanced Certificate in CHIM under "Specify course(s) you plan to take" if applicable.